Japan’s

 there are some really interesting novelties here in the 21st - like fake

-swimming pool where you see people walking below, hole in the roof to see the
+swimming pool where you see people walking below, hole

-sky – big deal, why not walk outside.
+in the roof to see the sky – big deal, why not walk outside.
+Our guide says lots of people come all the

-a one day tour just for this.
-Lunch, and
+way from Kyoto to Kanazawa on a one day tour just for this.
+Lunch, and then spent some time wandering the

-the Higashi Chaya Gai District.
+centuries old tea shops and Geisha houses of the Higashi Chaya Gai District.
 We did

 visit a particular house and got to listen to and question the CEO.
-There’s a nice treatment at:
+There’s a nice treatment at: http://experience-kanazawa.com/sightseeing/geisha_districts.html .
+Some

-http://experience-kanazawa.com/sightseeing/geisha_districts.html .
-Some of the group, including myself, went back
+of the group, including myself, went back to the 21st for some kind of modern

-drink.
-It was a disaster …. total junk
+art ‘opening’ in the evening with snack and drink.
+It was a disaster …. total

-called art.
-A dissected cow, pictures of
+junk called art.
+A dissected cow,

-Reminds me of the recent quote I read in Businessweek from an art dealer, “When something isn’t selling, we
+pictures of piles of trash, pictures of nothing, etc. Reminds me of the recent quote I read in Businessweek from an art dealer, “When

-just double the price.”
+something isn’t selling, we just double the price.”

 Behind our hotel are a